geertj/restful-api-design/relationships.rst

 Modeling Semantic Relationships
 -------------------------------

-Semantical relationships can be modeled either by an object link, or by a sub-collection.
-I believe that choosing the right way to represent a sub-collection is important to get a consistent API experience for the user.
+Semantic relationships can be modeled either by an object link, or by a sub-collection.
+I believe that choosing the right way to represent a sub-collection is important to get a consistent API experience for the client.
 I would advocate using the following rules:

 1. In case of a 1:N relationship, where the target object is **existentially dependent** on the source object, I'd recommend to use a sub-collection.
-   With existentially dependent I mean that a target object cannot exist without its source.
+   By "existentially dependent" I mean that a target object cannot exist without its source.
 In database parlance, this would be a FOREIGN KEY relationship with an ON DELETE CASCADE.
-An example of such a relationship are the NICs that are associated with a VM
+An example of such a relationship are the NICs that are associated with a VM.
 2. In case of a 1:N relationship, where there is data that is associated with the link, I'd recommend to use a sub-collection.
-Note that we are talking about data here that is neither part of the source object, or the target object.
+Note that we are talking about data here that is neither part of the source object, nor the target object.
 The resources in the sub-collection can hold the extra data.
 In this case, the data in the sub-resource would therefore be a merge of the data from the mapped object from the application data model, and link data.